dauden1184/RaspiNukiBridge/README.md

 4. Copy the `Access Token` for a following step.

    In case you missed it, restart the service and check again.
-5. Before moving on, restart the addon (first run is less stable)
+5. Before moving on, you might need to restart the addon.
+First run is less stable.

 # Nuki Addon
 1. Install either